simeg/stava/README.md

 * The default file contains ~30k unique words and is included in the crate
 * If needed you can pass in one or many of your own files
-* The files doesn't require any special formatting and special characters are allowed, `stava` knows how to ignore them
+* The files doesn't require any certain formatting (except whitespace separated words) and special characters are allowed, `stava` knows how to ignore them

 Currently `stava` only supports the English alphabet.